 2. Continuous Learning

 If you're no longer in formal education, find a challenging hobby: a new language, a musical instrument, art, a strategy game.
-The point: Difficulty.
-Real challenge, not just reading books.
+The point: difficulty.
+A real challenge, not just reading books.

 3. Quality Sleep

-In these decades, sleep is the time when your brain is shaped.
-Irregular hours, alcohol before sleep, and technology in bed - all shorten deep sleep.
+In these years, sleep is the time when the brain maintains itself and stores memories.
+Irregular hours, alcohol before sleep, and technology in bed - all harm deep sleep.

 4. Maintained Social Network